-A rowing boat arrived at Loch Shiel on the afternoon of 19th August 1745, carrying a determined young man preparing to fight for the Stuarts’ cause, and his father’s right to the thrones of both Scotland and England.
+A rowing boat arrived at Loch Shiel on the afternoon of 19th August 1745, carrying a determined young man, known as ‘Bonnie Prince Charlie’ preparing to fight for the Stuarts’ cause, and his father’s right to the thrones of both Scotland and England.

-They were then joined by around 1,000 men from the Clan Cameron who arrived on the scene, and three hundred Macdonnells, who had been held up after being involved in battle with Government troops at Spean Bridge.
-“Bonnie Prince Charlie” was now ready.
-His standard was raised on the spot where Glenfinnan Monument now stands, and the 1745 Jacobite Rising, the valiant attempt to reinstate the exiled Stuarts, was under way.
+They were then joined by around 1,000 men from the Clan Cameron who arrived on the scene, and three hundred Macdonnells, who had been held up after being involved in battle with some Government troops at Spean Bridge.

 (The word ‘Jacobite’ is derived from the Latin ‘Jacobus’ meaning James)

 Charles Edward was born in Rome, in 1720, grandson of King James VII of Scotland and II of England, a Catholic who was deposed by Parliament in favour of William of Orange, at a time when the Protestant religion was being adopted by many.

 His father was “The Old Pretender” James Stuart, who had seen two previous attempts to seize the throne end in failure, the first of which was in 1689.
 Some of the surviving MacDonalds from that uprising would become victims of the infamous Glencoe Massacre in 1692.

 Charlie was also to fail.
 He invaded England as far as Derby, but had to retreat due to lack of support from England and France.
 His last attempt was at the Battle of Culloden on 16th April 1746, when he was defeated by government forces, and he became a fugitive.